-How would you like a virtual you to live on and be accessible to your loved ones after the corporeal you passes away?
+How would you like a virtual you to live on and be accessible to your family, friends, and associates after the corporeal you passes away?

 Netflix "Black Mirror", Series 2 Episode 1 (2013,'16), https://www.youtube.com/watch?v=ld9m8Xrpko0&feature=youtu.bet;